PaxalsDisipler/TTK4145-Examprep/fault-tolerance.md

     * __Dynamic reasonableness checks__
       * Output emitted from some digital controller, usually some relationship between consecutive outputs.

 We may also detect unexpected errors by the use of __acceptance tests__.
-We give demands to the corre state/result rather than testing on error situations.
+We give demands to the correct state/result rather than testing on error situations.
 Lastly, we may have __static redundancy__.
 Given intermittent errors or independent systems, this catches errors that would otherwise be impossible.

 ### Damage confinement and assessment
 We must assess the damage that may have occured.
 Damage confiement is about structuring the system in such a way as to minimize the effects of a faulty component.
 Two techniques, __modular decomposition__ and __atomic actions__.
 Interaction with components occurs through well-defined interfaces.